 Every year, in recognition of our French roots, we actively promote French culture in Poland.
-In 2024, we supported the next edition of the Wrocław Days of French-Speaking Countries. ●
+In 2024, we supported the next edition of the Wrocław Days of French-Speaking Countries. ■ fully paid volunteering days, enabling our staff to contribute to social organizations throughout the year.
+In 2024, 314 employees used these volunteer days, devoting a total of 517 days to social projects ranging animal shelters, and helping with charity collections (Children's Day,

-Sponsorship and Charity Policy (updated on 15 November 2022) Corporate Communications Office
+- · Sponsorship and Charity Policy (updated on 15 November 2022) - Corporate Communications Office